Plane carrying 58 people hits bridge, crashes into river

 Rescuers were working Wednesday to pull survivors from the submerged wreck of the twin engine turboprop aircraft.
 Of the 58 people on board, 13 were confirmed dead, 28 injured and the remainder remain missing.

-The astonishing dashcam video showed the moment the plane hurtled out of control above the city's Nanhu Bridge before crashing into the Keelung River, just after 11 a.m. local time (10 p.m.
+A dash-cam video captured the moment the plane hurtled out of control above the city’s Nanhu Bridge before crashing into the Keelung River, just after 11 a.m. local time (10 p.m.
 ET).

-The two people in the taxi were injured but in a stable condition after being taken to hospital, CNA said.
+The two people in the taxi were injured but are in stable condition after being taken to a hospital, CNA said.

 Some passengers appeared to be wearing lifejackets as they waited their turn to board rescue boats.